 ‘I keep telling you that you need to trust me.’

 ‘Okay, but just for today’s final exam in Calculus.’

 “Sure.
-But, so it’s not cheating, you tell me what answer you get and if I have the same one, I’ll tell you what the proof is.”
+But, so it’s not cheating, you tell me what answers you get and if I have the same ones, I’ll tell you what the proofs are.”

 His eyes light up.
 I still want to know how he uses his ‘music as calculus’ theory to find the right numbers.